 Finally, my stomach isn't growling.
 But why is he being so nice to me?

-Delirious and in pain from lack of nutrition, you pass out in broad daylight and wake up in the emergency room.
+Delirious and in pain from lack of nutrition, you head to a nearby emergency room.

 The man you met keeps coming back, always bringing a treat — a sandwich, a soda.
 One cold, rainy night, he invites you to stay at his house.